Employer of Record

 • Dismissal for disciplinary reasons must be based on serious disciplinary offenses or objective reasons making it impossible to maintain the employment relationship.

-• A formal procedure, including a summons, hearing, and dismissal, must precede disciplinary dismissal, with specific timeframes and communication requirements.
+• A formal procedure, including notification, the opportunity to be heard, and a documented decision, must precede disciplinary dismissal, with specific timeframes and communication requirements.

 • Additional formalities may be required for protected employees.